fieldtrip/website/workshop/chieti2015/virtualchannel.md

     cfg.operation = 'log(x1/x2)';
     dics_diff = ft_math(cfg, dics_lh, dics_rh);

-Following interpolation of the (non-uniform grid) source reconstructed data onto the individual's MRI, we can visualise the distribution of the source estimate.
+Following interpolation of the (non-uniform grid) source reconstructed data onto the individual's MRI, we can visualize the distribution of the source estimate.

     cfg = [];
     cfg.parameter = 'all';